Shmoji/ShmojiMindMapPublic/going to Japan 2025, visa, etc, trip.md

         * [x] umbrella
         * [x] webcam
   * questions
+    * How much did living in Japan cost in total per month?
+        * Somewhere around $1300 per month for food, rent, and errthing else
     * CATEGORY: questions for set-in-stone schedules
       * when to get to RDU?
         * 3pm unless better/earlier time works for Papa my driver
     * what is best airport to fly into if going to Komoro?
         * Haneda bc the closest airport to Tokyo Station is **Haneda Airport**
         * From Haneda Airport, you can reach Tokyo Station in about:
         * **20–30 minutes by train** using the Keikyu Line to the JR Yamanote Line or the Tokyo Monorail to the JR lines.
         * **30–40 minutes by taxi**, depending on traffic.
         * costs by GPT: